serenity-is/Serenity/README.md

 You can take a look at the code for this application while more documentation is on the way...

+## What's In The Name

+Serenity has dictionary meanings of *peace*, *comfort* and *calmness*.

+This is what we are trying to achieve with Serenity.
+We hope that after installing and using it you will feel this way too...

 ## Who/What This Platform Is For
 Serenity is best suited to business applications with many data entry forms or administrative interface of public facing web sites.